ThibFrgsGmz/fprime-mem-footprint-benchmark/README.md

 The metrics considered relevant to evaluate the minimum size of F´ are:
 - the size of the `.text`/`.rodata`/`.data`/`.bss` sections of the binary
 - the size of the `ELF`
-- the size of the `binary` from the ELF by the command `objcopy -O binary App.bin`.
+- the size of the `binary` from the ELF by the command `objcopy -O binary App App.bin`.

 | ELF Header  |                                |
 |-------------|--------------------------------|